replicatedhq/help-center/content/docs/snapshots/kubernetes.md

     pvc_names: [ "redis-data-volume" ]
 ```

-Paths in the shared filesystem must also be whitelisted.
+Paths in the shared filesystem must also be listed.
 To backup the entire shared filesystem, use the root path.

 ```yaml